axelarnetwork/axelar-contract-deployments/sui/docs/emergency-response.md

 ```

 **Notes**
-- All operations execute immediately with no timelock delay.
 - OwnerCap and UpgradeCap are Sui objects that can be transferred using `transfer-object.js`.
 - Ensure you have the correct capabilities (OwnerCap/OperatorCap) before executing actions.
 - For multisig operations, see [Multisig Operations](../README.md#multisig-operations).